Nithiyanandham/rabbitmq-nxt-service/README.md

 Notes
 =====

-1. Explore in the docker image creation
+1. Adde the run_rabbitmq.sh file to perfrom the all one time setup commands
 2. Docker hub view in laptop
 3. Paths